SapiensAnatis/Dawnshard/README.md

 ## Contributing

 Contributions are more than welcome!
 Feel free to fork the repository and open a pull request with these changes.

-Please also include integration-style tests for any new controllers, and unit tests for any new services.
-See the DragaliaAPI.Test project for examples (these are by no means a gold standard, however).
+For guidance on contributing, including the process for setting up a development environment, please see the [GitHub Wiki](https://github.com/SapiensAnatis/DragaliaAPI/wiki).

 See also the [API documentation](https://dragalia-api-docs.readthedocs.io/en/latest/) for reference on what existing endpoints do and how to implement new ones.